ManuWeb3/HH-DAO/README.md

-1. Write Smart Contract to code a DAO / Governance
+1. 4 Smart Contracts to code a minimalistic DAO / Governance
-2. Write deploy scripts
+2. The deploy scripts
-3. Write scripts to interact with our DAO
+3. The scripts to interact with our DAO
-4. Write test scripts to test it all
+4. The test scripts to test it all